ericrobskyhuntley/git-writing/README.md

 # Git Writing

-This package accomplishes a growing number of tasks associated with reproducible and version-controlled academic writing---in other words, it Gits (🤓) you writing.
+This package accomplishes a number of the tedious, tedious tasks associated with reproducible and version-controlled academic writing---in other words, it Gits (🤓) you writing.
+[A sample of the document produced by the template is here](https://ericrobskyhuntley.org/media/other/git_writing_output.pdf) (it expands on and modifies the Pandoc pdf LaTeX template).
 If you've been looking for a package to...

 + initiate Git repos that include all documents necessary for particular types of writing
 + build beautiful documents using a Pandoc-LaTeX workflow that are also capable of folding in Git version control metadata